SH-Tan/SH-Tan.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular

 ---
-Hi, I'm Shuhang, the Ph.D. studetn in RPI.
+Hi, I'm Shuhang, the CS Ph.D. student in RPI, started from 2023 Fall.